openshift/machine-api-operator/README.md

 - MachineSet Controller

   Ensure presence of expected number of replicas and a given provider config for a set of machines.

 - Machine Controller

+  Ensure that a provider instance is created for a Machine object in a given provider.

   - [cluster-api-provider-aws](https://github.com/openshift/cluster-api-provider-aws)